-Arrived in Georgia today to visit mama… After arriving mama said “I thought you’d never get here, but I think you brought the cold weather with you.”
+Arrived in Georgia today to visit mama… After arriving, mama said, “I thought you’d never get here, but I think you brought the cold weather with you.”
 We were in short sleeve shirts and hubby in shorts, mama was bundled up with her bathrobe and the heat was on… feeling like a sauna to us; hubby quickly turned the gas furnace down in the living room.
 After unloading the car and making room in the living room for our “stuff”….
-Mama said “what all did you bring, everything you own?”
-Well I can’t travel without my camera, laptop, genealogy bags of notebooks, and we always bring food, and a cake for mama… yes I bring a lot; upon stopping at a flea-market that morning in South Carolina, I bought even more notebooks.
+Mama said, “what all did you bring, everything you own?”
+Well, I can’t travel without my camera, laptop, genealogy bags of notebooks, and we always bring food, and a cake for mama… yes, I bring a lot; upon stopping at a flea-market that morning in South Carolina, I bought even more notebooks.
 I must have a supply of notebooks to write in or I’ll have withdrawals… LOL!
-“I just don’t know where you get this love of writing from, it certainly isn’t from me – I’m not writing anything, Is coffee ready – I’m going to pour a cup and eat a piece of cake; if you hadn’t brought cake I’d have a donut.” (mama loves her coffee and donuts every morning) Temp. was abt.
+“I just don’t know where you get this love of writing from, it certainly isn’t from me – I’m not writing anything, Is coffee ready – I’m going to pour a cup and eat a piece of cake; if you hadn’t brought cake, I’d have had a donut.” (mama loves her coffee and donuts every morning) Temp. was abt.
 60 there.

 I’ve been emailing with a woman, who grew up in Siloam, that I met on the Greene County genealogy page and told her that her brother remembered Leroy, Mama’s brother.
 After telling Mama that he told me how good a baseball player Leroy was, she said – “Yes, Leroy played baseball and was really good, he played in Siloam and was also on the Greensboro High School team.
 Leroy’s friends often called him “corncob” and me “little corncob”, it would make me so mad.
 I remember Leroy was also prom king once in high school.”